electron/electron/docs/api/system-preferences.md

 ### `systemPreferences.subscribeLocalNotification(event, callback)` _macOS_

 Same as `subscribeNotification`, but uses `NSNotificationCenter` for local defaults.
-This is necessary for events such as:
+This is necessary for events such as `NSUserDefaultsDidChangeNotification`

-* `NSUserDefaultsDidChangeNotification`

 ### `systemPreferences.unsubscribeLocalNotification(id)` _macOS_